-Our traditional Candlelight Service with scriptural lessons and sacred carols, special music from the choir and a string quartet!
-We’ll end the service by lighting candles in the darkened sanctuary as we sing together Silent Night Holy Night.
-Join us in person or on-line.
+Our traditional Candlelight Service with scriptural lessons and sacred carols, special music from the choir.
+We’ll end the service by lighting candles in the darkened sanctuary as we sing together Silent Night, Holy Night.
+Join us in person or online.

-Join us for Progressive Dinner!
-Forum will move progressively from one house to another to enjoy a multi-course meal, be in community, and sing Christmas carols.
-Please RSVP if you can join us and/or bring some food to contribute to the festivities.
+Forum will move progressively from one house to another to enjoy a multi-course meal, catch up, and sing Christmas carols.

 Join us for a time of prayer, candle lighting and music.
 Designed to move from darkness to hope, the service opens us to God’s quiet presence.
 Come in the face of life’s challenges, anxieties, and fears.
 Come when grief or loss disrupts life.
 Come to remember those whom we hold dear.
 Come during the rush of the holidays, or invite a friend or loved one facing difficulties.
 Read more…